 c.
 Method of Selection

 Committee directors shall be elected by the Council at a meeting of the Council in the spring, from the nominees submitted by a nominating committee.
-The nominating committee shall consist of the three incoming officers of the Council and Directorate, the outgoing Vice President of Internal Relations of the Council and Directorate, and one program staff representative, appointed by the President of the Council and approved by the Council.
+The nominating committee shall consist of the four incoming officers of the Council and Directorate, and one program staff representative.
 The vote by the Council shall be taken by written ballot without further nomination and a simple majority shall be required for election.

 d.
 Term of Office